maximebochon/tips/cli-general.md

 &nbsp;

-Find everything owned by a user or a group:
+:family: Find everything owned by a user or a group:
 ```
 sudo find / -user $USER
 sudo find / -group $GROUP